Emurasoft/emurasoft.github.io/en/dlg/customize/validation/index.md

 # Syntax Check page

-TheSyntax Check page allows you to customize the syntax checker.
+The **Syntax Check** page allows you to customize the syntax checker.

 ## Syntax Checker Engine drop-down list box